Delphboy/henrysenior.com/_posts/2021-12-19-what-is-my-phd.md

 ![An image of a Computer Science graph](/img/2021-12-19/graph.png)

 They are powerful representations that can model lots of things.
 The circles, nodes, could represent a group of people and the lines, edges, could show who is friends with whom.
 Lots of information can be stored in a node, but for simplicity, let’s just show people’s favourite colour.
-Machine learning on graphs revolves around learning on graphs, and there are several applications for this.
+Machine learning on graphs revolves around how computers can learn from graph structured data.
+Information stored in a node is shared and collated with its neighbours.
+There are several applications for this.
 The first would be predicting possible links between nodes; in the context of this graph, it would be predicting potential friendships within the group.
 Another task would be predicting attributes of new nodes; if a new node was attached, what colour would it be?

 ### What’s This Got to do with Computer Vision?